bezmoradi/tutorials/go/http.md

 We will get `Unauthorized` response.

-## Why `ResponseWriter` Is Not A Pointer?
+## Why Isn't `ResponseWriter` A Pointer?

 `ResponseWriter` is designed to be used by multiple parts of your code at the same time.
-If it were a pointer, each use would have to worry about whether they're modifying the same underlying data.
+If it were a pointer, each user would have to worry about whether they're modifying the same underlying data.
 On the other hand, by using a non-pointer, it's easier to make it thread-safe because each part using it gets its own independent copy.

 # How to Send HTTP Requests in Go?